AriFordsham/GHCWiki/records/overloaded-record-fields/duplicate-record-fields.md

 f (MkPerson{personId = i}) = i
 ```

-In particular, this makes it possible to extract a field from a record even if the selector function is ambiguous.

 Turning on `DuplicateRecordFields` automatically enables `DisambiguateRecordFields`, because the former strictly generalises the latter.